montreyw/Theme-Redesign-and-SEO-Overhaul/README.md

 - [ ] Site wide persistent MP3 player
 - [ ] iOS App
 - [ ] Implement a solution for Hreflang tags for indexing in foreign languages
+- [ ] Look into Facebook native comments solution
+- [ ] Backend/Front end widget to give photographers credit for their photos
+- [ ] A solution for photo sourcing (possible a community effort or a filtering functionality plugn)
 - [ ] ...

 ----------